 During his time at the camp, he worked on the camp farm tending the vegetables being grown there.
 The POWs were expected to water the crops by carrying the water in cans.
 The cans they were given to use had holes in them.
 These holes were, in most cases, intentionally made in the cans by the guards.
 When the prisoners got to the place where they were supposed to water, the guards would beat them for not having full cans.

-Next, Frank was sent to Clark Field, where he believed that he was one of the few members the 192nd on the detail.
+Next, Frank was sent to Clark Field, where he believed that he was one of the few members of the 192nd on the detail.
 Being on the detail without any friends actually had its benefits.
 Frank witnessed men beaten by the guards because they had tried to communicate with their friends.
 The beating was given because the men had violated the “no talking” while working rule.

 On the Clark Field detail, Frank dug revetments to hide planes.
 The Japanese guards encouraged the POWs to take their time when digging.
-The guards didn’t care how much dirt the POWs moved all they had to do is look busy.
+The guards didn’t care how much dirt the POWs moved all they had to do was look busy.
 The reason the guards did this was that they liked the detail and wanted to stretch it out as long as possible.
 The only time the POWs were expected to work hard was when big shots came around to expect the work.

 The first time a Japanese heavy bomber landed on the runway it sped across the first half of the runway.
 When it hit the second half of the runway, the bomber’s carriage suddenly sank out of sight and the bomber flipped over.
 Frank recalled that he and the other prisoners hid their laughter.

 While working at Clark Field one of the jobs Frank had was to transport drums of coconut oil from the railhead to the airfield.
 Some of the POWs on the detail took the opportunity to fill their canteens with oil from the drums.
-They would take the oil and boil it until it was eatable and then pour the oil on their rice to add flavor to the rice.
+They would take the oil and boil it until it was edible and then pour the oil on their rice to add flavor to the rice.

 One time as Frank and the other POWs were working the detail, the Japanese pulled a surprise inspection.
-The “gunso” in the guard tower a quarter of a mile away ordered the guards to have the POWs to empty their canteens.
+The “gunso” in the guard tower a quarter of a mile away ordered the guards to have the POWs empty their canteens.
 When the guard got to Frank, Frank emptied his canteen and water came out of it.
 Frank still had water in the canteen from that morning.

-The “gunso” knowing that Frank was involved in the stealing, ordered the guard to punish Frank.
+The gunso knowing that Frank was involved in the stealing, ordered the guard to punish Frank.
 The guard grabbed Frank’s half-filled canteen and hit him squarely in the mouth with it, knocking out four of Frank’s teeth.